Derec-Mods/Lootin-Remastered/README.md

 ## Description

 Per player loot, perfect for survival servers!
-Lootin Remastered is a Spigot/Paper plugin that ensures container loot is unique for every player on the server.
+Lootin Remastered is a Spigot/Paper plugin that ensures container loot is unique for every player on the server, similar to [Lootr](https://modrinth.com/mod/lootr) and [JustLootit](https://modrinth.com/plugin/justlootit).
 When a player opens a naturally generated chest, barrel, or minecart, they receive their own personal loot drop, preventing structures from being cleared out by the first explorer.

 ## Features